COVID-19: Important Update from A Classic Tours Collection

-The “Incredible Journeys” are specially designed by Mark Madhukar Sood & Debika Sen, who utilize their more than 30 years of experience to design special tours for the travelers longing for tours out of the ordinary, off the beaten path with extraordinary experiences, every step of the way.
+The “Incredible Journeys” are specially designed by Mark Madhukar Sood & Debika Sen, who utilize their more than 32 years of experience to tailor make special tours for the travelers longing for tours out of the ordinary, off the beaten path with extraordinary experiences, every step of the way.

 ACTC’s “Incredible Journeys” offers travel with personal service, innovative journeys and unique insider’s opportunities not available anywhere else in the travel community.

-The allure of Southeast Asia is in the unexpected blend of stunning pagodas and romantic colonial architecture.
+The allure of Southeast Asia is in the unexpected blend of stunning pagodas and romantic colonial architecture; the colorful cacophony of market streets where silks and silver are sold next to cilantro and roasted fish; the terraced rice fields and timeless villages.
 Walk the historic streets of Hanoi and Ho Chi Minh City.
-For lovers of the great outdoors, there is Sapa.
-Board a traditional-style Chinese junk for a cruise on Vietnam’s magnificent Ha Long Bay, discovering the karsts landscape by kayak.
+Board a traditional-style junk for a cruise on Vietnam’s magnificent Ha Long Bay.
 Explore caves and waterfalls in the jungles surrounding Laos’ beautiful Luang Prabang.
-In Cambodia Phnom Penh offers chance to understand the country’s culture and history.
-No trip would be complete without visiting Cambodia’s Angkor Wat temple complex – it really is one of the wonders of the world..
+In Cambodia Phnom Penh offers then chance to understand the country’s culture and history.
+No trip would be complete without visiting Cambodia’s Angkor Wat temple complex – it really is one of the wonders of the world.

 India is a land of festivals.
 The harmony of different cultures and traditions is best experienced during festivals in the country.
 During Navratri for 9 nights people gather in open spaces to celebrate and perform Ras Garba.
 One can experience ‘Unity in diversity’ during Dussehra celebrations that take place in every state of the country.
 Whichever part of the country you are in you will experience a different Dussehra altogether.
 Join ACTC to see the three distinctly different celebrations of same festival beginning in Gujarat , Western India, Bengal in the East and Karnataka in the South– Architecture, Ancient History, Tribal’s, Handicrafts, Royalty & MORE.

 The Pushkar Camel Fair is unique and special in the entire world.
 During the fair, people from rural India flock to Pushkar, along with camel and cattle, for several days of livestock trading, horse dealing, pilgrimage, and religious festivals.
-A dip in the waters of Pushkar and a visit to the temple ensure Hindus eternal salvation.
 This small town becomes a cultural phenomenon when colorfully dressed devotees, musicians, acrobats, folk dancers, traders, comedians, ‘sadhus’ gather during Pushkar Fair.
+The open-air festival is filled with camel races, acrobats, fortune tellers, dancing. shopping and feasting.
 Diwali, the “Festival of Lights”, is the most important & biggest festivals celebrated in India.
 Every year on the nights of Diwali, countless candles and diya lamps are lit, firecrackers are set, homes are decorated, gifts are given, sweets are shared.
 Happiness is everywhere.
-If there is a time to experience India at its sweetest, it’s during Diwali
+If there is a time to experience India at its sweetest, it’s during Diwali.